 Humanities/Fine Arts

-* 12 semester hours of Humanities/Fine Arts
+*12 semester or 16 quarter hours of Humanities/Fine Arts

 Recommended areas include literature, philosophy, history, ethics, foreign language, art history, or music history.
 Studio or performance classes in art and music are not acceptable.